pyth-network/pyth-crosschain/ethereum/Deploying.md

 [pyth-js]: https://github.com/pyth-network/pyth-js/tree/main/pyth-evm-js#evmrelay

-# Manually Verifying the contract
+# Verifying the contract

+Please first try verifying the contract using truffle as described in [VERIFY.md](./VERIFY.md).
+It that doesn't work Try to manually verify the contract using the explorer UI.
+You can try to upload the standard json output in `build/contracts` directory.
+If that doesn't work either, you can flatten the contract and try to verify it.

-Run the following command:
+To flatten the contract, run the following command:

 `npx sol-merger contracts/pyth/PythUpgradable.sol`

-It will create a new file `PythUpgradable_merged.sol` which you can use in etherscan to verify the implementation contract (using exact sol version and optimization flag).
+It will create a new file `PythUpgradable_merged.sol` which you can use in the explorer to verify the implementation contract (using exact sol version and optimization flag).
 After verifying implementation, you can verify the proxy.